deseven/telegram-actual-llm-helper/README.md

 ## Usage
 1. Send `/start` to the bot, it should answer with an introductory message.
-2. Type or paste any info about transactions you had.
-Almost anything should work, starting from a simple amount you spent and ending with complex messages (obviously depends on the capabilities of the model you use).
-You can also mention multiple spendings in a single message.
+2. Type or paste any info about transactions you had, whether they are expenses or deposits.
+Almost anything should work, starting from a simple amount you spent or received and ending with complex messages (obviously depends on the capabilities of the model you use).
+You can also mention multiple transactions in a single message.

 ## Notes
  - only text messages are supported at the moment, no attachments of any kind